 - Talk about what you want: it can be a good idea to share your desires and intentions.
 These can change each time you are together, so checking in helps you to know what your partner wants.
 For example, one of you may want to cuddle for a short time, whilst the other one wants to make love all night long.
 Talking about this can help you agree on what it is that you will actually do during your time together.
 Of course, it is also fine not to have a structure and to see what unfolds.
 You may find consent and boundaries games, such as the 3 minute game, useful and fun to play together.
 Also read 10 communication tips for couples.

-- Enjoy your time together!
-Kiss, cuddle, massage the whole body, include yoni massage and lingam massage, talk, play, explore, experiment, make love, whatever feels good!
+- Enjoy your time together and learn new things!
+Kiss, cuddle, massage the whole body, include yoni massage and lingam massage, talk, play, explore, experiment, make love, learn specific techniques such as Sensate Focus, whatever feels good!
 Staying aware of your breath and your body throughout the time you have can help the experience to feel more intimate, as you are likely to feel more present.

 Tantra is much more than just sex